 It might be the most brutal hour of The Walking Dead we’ve seen this season — worse than Terminus, in some ways.
 There are so many losses in this episode that some of the horror has to take place offstage.
 When’s the last time that happened on this show?

 The event that starts this week’s Avalanche of Awful is a power outage.
-God knows the good people of Alexandria need juice for their refrigerators, KitchenAid mixers, and video games — so a coalition of Alexandrians and survivors is tasked with finding converters or routers or widgets or whatever people use to bring those things back up.
+God knows the good people of Alexandria need juice for their refrigerators, KitchenAid mixers, and video games people play on their computers using services as elo boosting to help them around– so a coalition of Alexandrians and survivors is tasked with finding converters or routers or widgets or whatever people use to bring those things back up.
 Glen, Noah, Tara, and Eugene pile into a van with Nicholas and the mayor’s son Aidan; off they go, stereo blasting.
 For a while, the only bad news here is that dubstep seems to have survived the apocalypse.

 The good news doesn’t last: the warehouse where the power thingies are located has a zombie overstock problem.
 They’re all stacked up behind a gate, like so many undelivered Christmas fruitcakes.
 When a zombie in Robocop body armor (WHO SAID THIS COULD BE A THING?) charges the group, Aidan panics, and shoots it.
 Naturally, Riot Zombie is wearing some kind of grenade, and it goes off.